SteveBarnett/Remixing/_thinking/ai/ai-literacy.md

 - **Avoid using AI to generate information**
 - **Check everything it produces, in fine detail, for accuracy and consistency**

+### Non-determinism

+Since the AI output is probabilistic, the same input won't always give the same output.

+#### Recommendation

+**Don't use AI for tasks that require a consistent output.**

 ### Privacy

 The information we put into AI is not private.
 Researchers are finding new ways to leak data.
-User inputs is used to train the AI.
+User inputs may used to train the AI, depending on the product.

 #### Recommendations